Azure/missionlz-edge/docs/F5_manual_cfg.md

 ### Executing bash configuration script

-The MLZ repo that is part of the deployment container image contains the bash script called `<script_name>` that will be used to apply STIG and network settings to the BIG-IP.
+The MLZ repo that is part of the deployment container image contains the bash script called `mlzash_f5_stig_only.sh` that will be used to apply STIG and network settings to the BIG-IP.
 The script is located in the `/src/scripts/f5config` folder.
-Copy the script over to the Windows 2019 management VM.
+Copy the script over to the Windows 2019 management VM and apply to the F5 BIG-IP using the steps below:

-From the Windows 2019 management VM, copy the bash script over to the F5 BIG-IP by running the command below:
+- From the Windows 2019 management VM, copy the bash script over to the F5 BIG-IP by running the command below:

-- `scp <path_to_script>\<script_name> root@<mgmt-ip-of-f5>:/var/config/rest/downloads/<script_name>`
+  - `scp <path_to_script>\mlzash_f5_stig_only.sh root@<mgmt-ip-of-f5>:/var/config/rest/downloads/mlzash_f5_stig_only.sh`

-SSH into the F5 BIG-IP as the root account by running the command: `ssh root@<mgmt-ip-of-f5>`.
+- SSH into the F5 BIG-IP as the root account by running the command: `ssh root@<mgmt-ip-of-f5>`.

-Navigate to the `/var/config/rest/downloads/` folder
+- Once on the BIG-IP, ensure the prompt is `config #`
+- Apply the execute flag to the `mlzash_f5_stig_only.sh` script by execute the command below:
+  - `chmod +x /var/config/rest/downloads/mlzash_f5_stig_only.sh`

-Execute the bash script using the command:
+- Execute the bash script using the command below:
+  - `sh /var/config/rest/downloads/mlzash_f5_stig_only.sh`
+- Once the script completes, reboot the F5 BIG-IP by entering the command `reboot`